hpchud/vccui/README.md

 ## Installation

 The software runs on `nodejs`. `npm` and `bower` are used to handle server side and client side libraries respectively. `grunt` is used to automate building the solution.
 You will most likely need to install the PAM development headers for your system.
-A CouchDB database is required to hold configuration for allowed users and the details for.
+A CouchDB database is required to hold configuration for users.

 Run most commands as root user.